christiantaschner/FleetSync/README.md

     NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="YOUR_GOOGLE_MAPS_API_KEY"

     # Genkit AI (Gemini) Configuration - This is used by the client for some operations
+    # No longer needed server-side, which will use Application Default Credentials.
+    # Keep it for any potential client-side AI calls.
     GOOGLE_API_KEY="YOUR_GEMINI_API_KEY"

     # Stripe Configuration